|Nutritional Guidelines (per serving)|

-There are three basic ways you can serve this cocktail: straight up (as in this recipe), on the rocks or frozen.
+There are three basic ways you can serve a margarita: straight up (as in this recipe), on the rocks, or frozen.
 The next question is whether to rim your glass with salt or sugar or to leave it bare.
-The possibilities are endless and, no, a margarita glass is not required.
+The possibilities are endless and a margarita glass is not required.

 Tips for the Perfect Margarita